 Spanish citizens (and most of latin-american) officially have two surnames.
 Your first surname is your father's first and your second is your mother's first.
 Women do not change their name when they marry.
 This seems to imply women's equality with respect to names, but it does not.
 You use your two grandfathers' surnames and forget your two grandmothers'.
-(Of course, the law allows parents to switch the surnames of their newborns when inscribing them, but most people don't do it).
+(Of course, the law allows parents to switch the surnames of their newborns, but most people don't do it).

 Unofficially, the sequence of surnames is infinite.
 You have your father's second surname as your third, your mother's second as your fourth, your father's third as your fifth, and so on.
 My sequence up to the sixteenth term is Santos Leal Corchero Villalba Herrera Ramos Ponciano Rebollo Martín Vallecillo Gallardo Guillén Suárez Cabezón Pavo Fernández.